MarcDiethelm/xtc/README.md

 and doesn't provide for inter-module (i.e. connectors) testing.
 But it's still very useful to see if something breaks on any given page.

+### Static Assets

+If you look at config.js you will find that you can define the file system locations of your assets very flexibly.
+This allows you to model file structures to your liking or to the requirements of a particular backend where your code might need to be integrated.

+The URIs to your static assets are are all available under the `static` variable in your templates:

+	static.prefix // The base URI to the static assets static.img // The base URI to your images static.build.js.external // The URI to the generated main JS file static.build.css.external // The URI to the generated main CSS file

+The static prefix URI is available in your LessCSS files as the variable

+	@static-prefix

 ### Building sprites with Glue